rdlauer/articles/chef/git-course/post.md

-# A Git Course for the Absolute Beginner
+# Learning Git for the Absolute Beginner

 Ever find yourself nervously laughing along when a colleague talks about how their push was rejected, so they radically performed a `git push --force`?
 Or pretend to relate to their sigh of relief after executing a `git rebase` with no conflicts?
 If so, help is just around the corner!

 [Git](https://git-scm.com/) is easily the most popular version control system on the market.
 While previously stuck with server-based version control systems like [Subversion](https://subversion.apache.org/) or *(gasp)* Team Foundation Server, today's developer can enjoy the performance and flexibility of a *distributed* system like Git.

 > Want to skip the details and learn more?
-Check out the new (and yes free!) course on Learn Chef: [Getting Started with Git](NEED URL).
+Check out the new (and yes free!) course on Learn Chef: [Getting Started with Git](https://learn.chef.io/courses/course-v1:chef+Git101+Perpetual/about).

 ## Advantages of Git